omarolivarez/cody/README.md

 Cody serves as a desktop UI specifically designed for people who need to code long text datasets.

 ## How to get Cody running
+For right now, Cody is not downloadable as an executable.
+But in the meantime, you can "git clone cody" to your computer and run using "python cody.py" from the top-most "cody" folder.

 ## How to use Cody
 1. Click "File > Imort CSV" in the menu options.